 Care for the Mother & Baby up to six weeks after birth includes:

-I come to your home for the postpartum visits on day 1, day 3, 1 week, 2 week and 4 week.
+Midwife visits at your home for the postpartum on day 1, day 3, 1 week, 2 week and 4 week.
 The 6 week visit is at the office.
-More or less visits as needed.
+More or less visits are scheduled as needed.

 Vital signs of mother & baby are monitored, patterns of eating & sleeping are noted and breastfeeding assistance is given.